Where will improv take you?!

 Teresa’s first time was here in St. Augustine in a small bayfront apartment at a party.
 The experience brought her to tears.
 In Charlotte she paid to learn how to do it better.
 In Georgia she showed others how to do it.
 She’s talking about improv, of course.
 She and her husband even founded their own improv troupe – The Attention Deficit Players.
 Upon moving back to St. Augustine, Teresa started attending The Adventure Project classes and became a member The Improv Adventure.

 Kathi is delighted to make her improve debut with The Improv Adventure.
 Lifelong training in hamming it up with her Dad at home all these years, she is formally in The Adventure Project’s improv classes at Limelight Theater.
 She loves performance art and is currently doing short video projects that have her interacting with total strangers.
 You may recognize Kathi from the Halloween zombie invasion of St. Augustine Halloween or from her synchronized swim dance.

 Amy began her improv journey with her first divorce some 15+ years ago.
-Since then, she has completed improv training at two training centers, performed and taught in five countries and appeared in ten improv festivals.
+Since then, she has completed improv training at two training centers, performed and taught in five countries and appeared in a dozen improv festivals.
 Since moving to St. Augustine in 2015, she has touched people from three to 91 through the power of improv.
 She leads the improv training center at Limelight Theatre which consists of five levels of improv training.
 All of these numbers have dramatically helped her improve her accounting skills which, much to her father’s chagrin, were marginal at best in college.
 She hopes to continue leading improv adventures around the world while submitting receipts to her accountant.